Foundations For Oily Skin – Comparison

 This product was called True Color Ideal Nude Liquid Foundation.
 It was originally introduced in 2017.
 It came in 20 shades featuring sheer coverage with soft matte finish.
 Ideal Nude’s formula actually had oil-blotting properties because it included mattifying powders.

-Since Avon has merged with LG, this product has been discontinued and replaced with an improved formula…the Cashmere Complexion collection.
+Since Avon has merged with LG, this product has been replaced with the extended wear Cashmere Complexion foundation & concealer.

-Here are the details and a demonstration video showing how it works:
+Here are the details and some SHORT DEMO VIDEOS showing how it works:

 How To Apply Foundation For Oily Skin – Video